ikhoury/www.issakhoury.me/index.md

 - Work in cross-functional teams.
 The feature would span backend (data storage and query API) and front end (integration with API).
 Therefore, API contracts had to be established before-hand and well documented.

 ## Summary of tech stack and skills:

 - Develop highly performant, maintainable, and resilient distributed services.
 - Java and the Spring framework.
 - Polyglot persistence across different storage mediums.
-- Messaging systems and event-based communication.
+- Asynchronous  systems and event-based communication.
 - Data warehousing and analytics.
 - DevOps mindset.
 Strive for TDD and CI/CD.
 - OLTP datastores (MySQL, PostgreSQL, VoltDB…).